 Neurofeedback training is grounded in the principle that by helping the brain self-regulate over time, your brain becomes trained to produce a healthy combination of brainwaves.
 This results in lasting changes that make you feel calmer, more focused, and in better control of your whole self no matter what age you are.

-How Do I Get Started With Neurofeedback?
+How Do I Get Started With Neurofeedback Training for ADHD?

 The First Step to beginning Neurofeedback is to get a QEEG Brain Map or a brain check if you live far from our center are doing at home neurofeedback.
 A quantitative EEG (QEEG) Brain Map is a helpful diagnostic tool that looks at brainwave patterns within different regions of the brain.
 In very simple terms, QEEG is a computer analysis of the EEG data, which is a measure of the surface electrical of the brain by placing a cap on a person’s head that collects EEG data.

 The EEG activity is recorded and statistically analyzed, and the data is compared against a database.
 It is a visual way to see brain functioning regarding brain waves.
 A QEEG gives information about the formation of brainwaves and certain brain waves are associated with certain conditions.
-Unlike traditional mental health treatments, which never “checks under the hood” and only relies on guessing, a QEEG brain map gives clear diagnostic information so you can get the right diagnosis and treatment.
+Unlike traditional treatments, which never “checks under the hood” and only relies on guessing, a QEEG brain map gives clear diagnostic information so you can get the right diagnosis and treatment.

 What do I Need to Know About Neurofeedback Treatment for ADHD?

 Each individual has a custom treatment plan that addresses their unique brain activity.
 So while many recommend 30 sessions or less, we find that the sweet spot to improve ADHD symptoms is 40 sessions.
-After reviewing the QEEG or brain check data and in our a strategy session with Dr. Roseann, we determine the protocol and the best treatment options to address ADHD symptoms and other needs.
+After reviewing the QEEG or brain check data and in our a strategy session with Dr. Roseann, we determine the protocol and the best treatment options to address symptoms and other needs.

 Will Neurofeedback Be Hard for My Child With ADHD?